-While laws have been put in place to dissuade debt collectors from harassing you with disrespect, some will still try these abhorrent tactics.
+While laws have been put in place to dissuade debt collectors from harassing you with disrespect, some will still try to intimidate you.
+It's their job.
 Knowing what debt collectors can and can’t do will make it easier for you to call out their illegal behaviour and negotiate with them to cleanly settle your debt.

 When you owe money and miss your payments, you’ll be contacted about it.
 This is the first stage of debt collection.
 Some companies (mostly banks, trust companies, loan companies, and life insurance providers) will get their own internal debt collection department to contact you, and they must follow federal laws regarding debt collections.
 Others will sell your debt to a collection agency, which means you’ll owe the agency directly.
 If they’re not federally regulated — which is often the case with third-party agencies — the rules will be based on your province.